AmnaJanahi/memoryGame/README.md

 Scoring System

-•	score++ for a match.
 •	score-- for a mismatch.
-•	Losing condition: score < -1
+•	Losing condition: score = 0

 Restart